 WASHINGTON — U.S. Rep. Rodney Davis lost a major ally Friday when House Speaker John Boehner announced that he was stepping down from his position and would resign his seat next month.

-A transcript, provided by the White House, of remarks by President Barack Obama and Pope Francis at the White House on Wednesday, Sept.
+Transcript, provided by the White House, of remarks by President Barack Obama and Pope Francis at the White House on Wednesday, Sept.
 23, 2015: